waitingonalice/Evergreen-packages/README.md

 You should commit all changes to the package before publishing.
 The order of scripts to be run should be as follows:

+1. `git pull` - This will pull the latest changes from the remote repository
-1. `yarn version:patch` - This will bump the version of the package
+2. `yarn version:patch` - This will bump the version of the package
-2. `yarn build:all` - This will build the package
+3. `yarn build:all` - This will build the package
-3. `yarn publish:all` - This will publish the package to NPM
+4. `yarn publish:all` - This will publish the package to NPM

 Alternatively, when pushing to the `main` branch, a GitHub action will run the above scripts automatically.